 To return to the risk of "radiation-induced" cancers, this risk is certainly zero when the dose is zero.: on the graph representing the effects versus doses the curve passes through the origin of coordinates.
 For larges doses, the information available to experts is the data obtained from the heavily irradiated survivors of Hiroshima and Nagasaki.
 In the 1960s, the International Commission for Radiological Protection (ICRP) connected these two distant points on the graph with a straight line and defined this straight line as the relation betwenn the effects and the doses.

 The ICRP graph does not represent a law of nature but rather a valuable tool created from the lack of available data.
 As a result, it must be used with care.
-Some radiobiologists today think that the ICRP pessimistic conclusions need to be reviewed, believing that our bodies' natural repair mechanisms (DNA reparation, removal of damaged cells from the genome) can effectively limit the damage radiation causes at low doses (*).
+Some radiobiologists today think that the ICRP pessimistic conclusions need to be reviewed, believing that our bodies' natural repair mechanisms (DNA reparation, removal of damaged cells from the genome) can effectively limit the damage radiation causes at low doses (Radiation is only one of many different phenomena that can lead to cell damage).
 They propose that doses of radiation have no effect below a certain threshold value, and only start having consequences for our health when they exceed this level.

 We currently have no way of determining the precise value of this threshold, though a number of biologists believe it lies at around 100 mSv.